-A study by Elon University found that 52% of U.S. adults now use LLMs, 34% of whom use them at least once a day, and that number is sure to grow.
-Whether you’re using them for work, fun, or handling personal chores and projects, AI systems have woven their way through our daily lives relatively quickly in the past couple of years.
+A 2025 study by Elon University surveying 500 adults in the U.S. found that 52 percent of them now use LLMs, and 34% use them at least once a day, and that number is sure to grow.
+Whether we’re using them for work, fun, or handling personal chores and projects, AI systems have woven their way through our daily lives relatively quickly in the past few years.

-The major players in the AI world all offer systems with different strengths and weaknesses and achieving visibility in them is what spawned the creation of Generative Engine Optimization (GEO).
+The major players in the AI world offer systems that each have their own strengths and weaknesses, and achieving visibility in them is what spawned the creation of GEO.
 Understanding them will be the ongoing challenge for marketing professionals.

 AI Overviews launched in May 2024, pulling content from across the web and synthesizing it into direct answers at the top of the search results page.
 What used to be the top position is now an AI-generated summary that users don’t need to click away from or scroll past.
-These summaries now appear in over 50% of searches.
+These summaries now appear in over 50 percent of Google searches.

-AI Mode, which started rolling out to everyone in May 2025, lets users switch their entire search experience into an AI-first interaction where queries are answered conversationally and the generative interface becomes the default surface, not the links below it.
+AI Mode, which started rolling out to everyone in May 2025, lets users switch their entire search experience into an AI-first interaction.
+Those who do get their queries answered conversationally, and the generative interface becomes the default surface, rather than the links below.

 For brands, this evolution means:

-This has been referred to as the Great Decoupling in the SEO industry, first mentioned by X user Darwin Santos.
+This has been referred to in the SEO industry as the Great Decoupling, a term first mentioned by X user Darwin Santos.

-From May to July 2025, SimilarWeb data indicate that fewer than 20% of Google search users click a link to an external site, while fewer than 4% do so in AI Mode.
+From May to July 2025, according to SimilarWeb data, fewer than 20 percent of Google search users clicked a link to an external site, and fewer than 4 percent did so in AI Mode.
 This sharp gap in outbound clicks from AI Mode signals the need to completely redefine KPIs for measuring organic search performance.

 That makes GEO critical.
 You’re optimizing to be part of the answer, to be cited (if at all) in an AI-generated summary, and to have your content recognized as trustworthy and authoritative by a generative model.

-Launched in November 2022, ChatGPT became the first mainstream face of generative AI, showing people that AI can be a collaborative partner and not just a search tool.
+Launched in November 2022, ChatGPT became the first mainstream face of generative AI, showing people that it can be a collaborative partner and not just a search tool.

 ChatGPT handles a wide range of use cases:

 But unlike Google, OpenAI isn’t trying to replicate the search results page.
-It’s an interactive experience where users can refine their questions and follow up in the same chat.
+Instead, it’s an interactive experience, in which users can refine their questions and follow up in the same chat.

 From a GEO standpoint, OpenAI is a whole new kind of discovery gatekeeper.
 You’re optimizing for whether ChatGPT can find, understand, and use your content in an answer.
 And since it can read live web content, your site needs to be:

-If your content is vague, unstructured, requires JavaScript, or buried behind confusing interfaces, ChatGPT might miss it entirely.
+On the other hand, if your content is vague and unstructured, requires JavaScript, or is buried behind confusing interfaces, ChatGPT might miss it entirely.

-While its usage is lower than Google’s, ChatGPT experienced some of the fastest user growth in tech history, gaining its first 100 million users in just two months.
+While its usage remains lower than Google’s, ChatGPT experienced some of the fastest user growth in tech history, gaining its first 100 million users in just two months.
 Today, ChatGPT has more than 800 million weekly users, with over 3 billion visits per month.
-With integrations into Microsoft tools, iOS, Android apps, and plugins, it continues to expand and it’s become a key way for people to discover and engage with information.
+And it continues to expand, with integrations into Microsoft tools, iOS, Android apps, and plug-ins.
+It’s become established as a key way for people to discover and engage with information.

 Perplexity has quickly become one of the most credible players in the answer engine space.
 While Google and OpenAI dominate because of their massive user bases and product ecosystems, Perplexity stands out for its focus on:

-Perplexity even contributed to the inception of the entire GEO industry, when researchers utilized the LLM to explore how to optimize rankings.
-Today, it boasts 15 million monthly active users.
+In fact, Perplexity contributed to the inception of the entire GEO industry, when researchers utilized its LLM to explore how to optimize rankings.
+Today, it boasts 22 million monthly active users.

 For GEO, Perplexity is both an opportunity and a challenge: